matteoferla/PRMT7_analysis/README.md

-# PMRT7_analysis
+# PRMT7_analysis
-Analysis of variants of PMRT7
+Analysis of variants of PRMT7 (Manuscript in preparation)